 Yes; training is required.
-See the table above for specific training dates and times.
+Specific training dates and times will be posted on the website's calendar.
 You will also receive a personal invitation if you are selected as a reviewer.

 How long can I expect it to take to review an application?